Andhra Pradesh (1956–2014): List of governors

-List of Chief ministers of United Andhra Pradesh
+List of chief ministers

 On 1 November 1956, Hyderabad State ceased to exist; its Gulbarga and Aurangabad divisions were merged into Mysore State and Bombay State respectively.
 Its remaining Telugu-speaking portion, Telangana, was merged with Andhra State to form the new state of United Andhra Pradesh.

 N. Chandrababu Naidu of Telugu Desam Party was the longest served chief minister of United Andhra Pradesh.
 Kiran Kumar Reddy of the Indian National Congress was the last chief minister of United Andhra Pradesh.

-List of Deputy Chief ministers of United Andhra Pradesh
+List of Deputy chief ministers

 The list of deputy chief ministers in the Indian former state of United Andhra Pradesh include: